 Dale Steinacker has led a life with a variety of interests.
 Born in Baltimore, he was active in The Children’s Theatre Association and studied under Isabel (Dearie) Burger from 1955 through 1963.
 He also performed in various productions in the Baltimore area as well as in Michigan.

 He received his bachelor’s degree from what is now called Towson University in Maryland with a major in Political Science and a minor in Mathematics.
-During his time at Towson he served as the Features Editor and later the News Editor of The Tower Light student newspaper and covered and commented on the 1966 Maryland Gubernatorial election which was won by Spiro Agnew.
+During his time at Towson, he served as the Features Editor and later the News Editor of The Tower Light student newspaper and covered and commented on the 1966 Maryland Gubernatorial election won by Spiro Agnew.

-Dale and his wife Barbara live in Columbia, Maryland.
+Dale and his wife Barbara recently moved from Columbia, Maryland to the Raleigh-Durham Triangle area in North Carolina.
 She is a Pastel Portrait and Landscape Artist.
-Her web site is http://www.bsteinacker.com.
-Dale’s daughter, Florence, works with a veterinarian in Richmond, Virginia.
+Her website is http://www.bsteinacker.com.
+Dale’s daughter, Florence, is married and works with a veterinarian in Richmond, Virginia.

 If you wish to contact me, my email is DalesIdeas@gmail.com